BonkTurnip/LethalESP/README.md

 - `home` to rescan for grabbable items (necessary when starting a mission)
 - `del` to switch between game cameras (only do this if the position of the boxes is wrong)
 - `end` to switch between cameras used for the minicam
+- `page down` to toggle rendering the minicam
 - Enemies appear in red, scrap in green, and entrances/exits in cyan
+- The ship location appears as a magenta triangle
 ## Building
 1. Import the project into Visual Studio.
 I used VS2019, but it will probably work on newer versions.
 2. Add Assembly-CSharp.dll, Assembly-CSharp-firstpass.dll, and Unity* from the `Lethal Company_data` directory in the `Lethal Company` install directory to the references in the project.